NateSkiles/MyThai-Code-Summary/readme.md

 ![My Dishes](https://github.com/NateSkiles/Python-Live-Project-Code-Summary/blob/0f9ffa67d5aeb1f8c2e1831c025d1c08cb3e6818/images/MyThai%20-%20My%20Dishes.png)

 ### Update & Delete
-From the table created in this *my\_restaurants_view()* template I made all the names for the dishes and restaurants; hyperlinks that will take you to a details page that displays all the information on that object and allows the user to edit or delete that object.
+From the table created in the *my\_restaurants_view()* template, I made all the names for the dishes and restaurants hyperlinks.
+The links take the user to a details page that displays all the information on that object allowing the user to edit or delete that object.

 The view for the details page(s):